productml/blurr/docs/Install and use Blurr.md

 ## The deploy command

 Blurr gets deployed as a Cloudformation Stack.
-After a successful deployment we should see a stack named Blurr in out Cloudformation console:
+After a successful deployment we should see a stack named Blurr in the Cloudformation console.

 TODO: add image